ONTOKEN/ontoken-assets/README.md

 | **Audit Provider:** | Cyberscope (International Smart Contract Auditing) |

 > 💡 The ON Token is a **non-inflationary, fixed-supply digital asset**
-> designed to serve as the backbone of the ONLIVE decentralized media ecosystem.
+> designed to serve as the backbone of the ONLIVE ecosystem.

 ---